godschisel/Dice-roller/README.md

 Fun little project to test out Tkinter.

 ## To do:
+- *combine multiple dice types in one roll*
 - add result copy-paste
 - show rolling history
 - show statistics of means, best and worst rolls